The Cuban Adjustment Act provides a unique pathway for Cuban nationals facing removal proceedings.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-To summarize, the key eligibility requirements for the Cuban Adjustment Act include:
+To summarize, the essential eligibility requirements under the Cuban Adjustment Act include:

 Get complimentary general advice via email or WhatsApp!